 Each player on the nomination list must play for their nominated team at least once in the first four matches, else they would have to be removed from the nomination list and another player, who has played in the first four weeks nominated in their place.
 Two members of the Executive Committee will review the listings at this period.

 Players may be re-nominated but shall not be allowed to play for the new team for a period of fourteen days from the receipt of such applications by the League Secretary.
 The names of players not on the current seasons nomination list may be inserted and the list adjusted accordingly, without the penalty being adopted

 Matches are to be played on the days, as indicated in the League Fixture Booklet.
 A fixture may be played before the indicated date, with the full agreement of the League Secretary and the competing team.
 If this is agreed, none of the players whose fixture has been moved may play for any other team on the date that their match was originally schedule for.
-Matches may only be postponed through bad weather, in which case the match must be replayed within fourteen days of the date of the original fixture: the Home side to declare the night of the rearranged fixture and the Captain of the Home team to notify the League Secretary of the new date.
+Matches may only be postponed through bad weather, in which case the match must be replayed within twenty-one days of the date of the original fixture: at a date and time agreed by both teams, the Captain of the Home team to notify the League Secretary of the new date.
 In the event of inclement weather, if one team does not wish to play, the match is postponed.
-In the knockout competitions if the away team has travelled to the home teams venue and the match is then postponed through bad weather, etc., the replayed match will then be switched to the venue of the team that had previously travelled
+In the knockout competitions if the away team has travelled to the home teams venue and the match is then postponed through bad weather, etc., the replayed match will then be switched to the venue of the team that had previously travelled.